 Housing Your Peachicks

 Peachicks should be housed in a non-drafty brooder until they are six to eight weeks old.
-For the first week after hatching, keep the brooder’s temperature at 95 degrees F. Decrease this by increments of five degrees every week to help their systems gradually acclimate.
+Keep the brooder’s temperature at 95 degrees F for the first week after hatching.
+Decrease this by increments of five degrees every week to help their systems gradually acclimate.

-At six to eight weeks of age, they can be moved to a raised pen.
+They can be moved to a raised pen at six to eight weeks of age.
 Most experts recommend keeping peachicks away from areas where an older bird has inhabited to limit the spread of disease and parasites.

 As lovely as it is to see peachicks roaming freely with their mother, don’t free-range chicks!
 Peachicks are extremely vulnerable to attacks from neighborhood cats, dogs, foxes, weasels, raccoons, hawks, and other predators.
 They also tend to get lost easily.